 Rhonda has completed Teacher Training in Volumes 1-4 as well as the Suzuki Principles in Action Course.
 She is the Teacher Representative on the ESPS Board.

-Rhonda teaches in the south-central neighbourhood of Lansdowne and is not accepting new students this year.
+Rhonda teaches in the south-central neighbourhood of Lansdowne.

 Gail Olmstead started piano lessons when she was 7 years old studying RCM repertoire and eventually played piano in her high school jazz band.
 She continued her musical studies at the University of Alberta receiving a Bachelor of Music degree in classical music and then attended Grant MacEwan College to attain her Diploma of Music in jazz studies.
-Since then she has taught traditional piano lessons for about 25 years and currently teaches from her home in King Edward Park.
-She has freelanced as a collaborative performer and director in various styles and communities including musical theatre, classical and jazz choirs, vocal and flute recitals and in a folk/swing band.
-She has also composed music for choirs and a dance troupe.
+Afterwards, she taught traditional piano lessons for about 25 years and now teaches Suzuki piano from her home in King Edward Park.

-Gail completed her Books 1-3 teacher training with Rae Kate Shen, Gail Lange and Annette Lee.
+Gail completed her Books 1-6 teacher training with Rae Kate Shen, Gail Lange and Annette Lee.
 Besides music, Gail enjoys traveling, hiking in the mountains and walking her two cats (with limited success!).

 Hillary Paul began studying piano when she was four years old in an early childhood music class in Grande Prairie.
-She studied piano as she grew up in the Suzuki method, eventually obtaining her Royal Conservatory of Music Level 10.
+She studied Suzuki piano, eventually obtaining her Associate of the Royal Conservatory of Toronto (ARCT) in Piano Performance.
 While attending the University of Alberta for a B.Sc.
 (Hons) in Neuroscience, she taught piano to several students.

-Through high school Hillary played flute for her high school Wind Ensemble, and played jazz keyboard in the Jazz Ensemble, which both attended National Band Festival as well as travelling to Europe on tour.
-She also took voice lessons and now sings in her church’s choir.
-She plays piano for her church choir as well.
+Hillary enjoyed playing flute for her Junior and Senior High School Wind Ensemble, and playing jazz keyboard in the Jazz Ensemble in Grade 12, both of which attended National Band Festival as well as travelled to Europe on tour.
+She also took voice lessons and sing and accompanies in her church’s choir.

-Hillary enjoys having the opportunity to work with families in developing their children musically and more importantly, helping them grow into wonderful people.
+Hillary enjoys having the opportunity to work with families in developing their children musically and more importantly, helping them grow into beautiful and virtuous people.

-Hillary has completed her Suzuki Book One Training with Gail Lange, Book Two and Three with Nicole Wilton, and Suzuki Early Childhood Education Stages One and Two with Wan Tsai Chen.
-Hillary is currently working towards her ARCT certification.
+Hillary has completed her Suzuki Book One training with Gail Lange, Book Two and Three with Nicole Wilton, and Suzuki Early Childhood Education Stages One and Two with Wan Tsai Chen.
 Hillary teaches in Spruce Grove.
 She is accepting new students.
 For Fall 2020, lessons are beginning virtually with hopes to transition to in-person lessons.

 “I got my inspiration towards the Suzuki teaching method from Dr. Herrel.
 Based on my studying and practising multiple methods of teaching in different countries, I believe that the Suzuki teaching method is the best way to introduce the youngest to the world of music.”